AmplitudeAudio/doc-sdk/docs/api/mixer/OutputNodeInstance/index.md

 # OutputNodeInstance

-**class  OutputNodeInstance final : public NodeInstance , public ConsumerNodeInstance**
+**class  OutputNodeInstance : public NodeInstance , public ConsumerNodeInstance**

 Class used to mark the output of the pipeline.